SciPost/SciPost/README.md

 ```

 ### Settings
-In this project, most settings are tracked using Git.
-Some settings however, are still secret are and should stay that way.
+In this project, many settings are not sensitive and are thus tracked using Git.
+Some settings are however secret.
 These settings may be saved into the  `secrets.json` file in the root of the project.
-The minimum required structure is as follows, please mind the non-empty, but still invalid `SECRET_KEY`:
+The minimum required structure is as follows (please mind the non-empty, but still invalid `SECRET_KEY`):

 ```json
 {